-At t he end of the course, the student will be able to Blooms Level of Learning 1.
+At the end of the course, the student will be able to Blooms Level of Learning 1.
 Identify different types of rapid prototyping processes.
 L2 2.
 Discuss fundamentals of rapid prototyping techniques.
 L2 3.
 Recognize appropriate tooling for rapid prototyping process.
 L2 4.
 Select suitable reverse engineering method for different applications.
-L2 5.
-Understand Various Pre - Processing, Processing and Post Processing errors in L2 RP processes and its applications.
+L2 5 Understand Various Pre - Processing, Processing and Post Processing errors in 12